Citroen C5 Aircross Hybrid costs, insurance, warranty & tax

 - 2Range, MPG, CO2 & chargingThe C5 Aircross Hybrid returns similarly impressive numbers to other large plug-in hybrid family cars

-- 3Running costs - currently readingAs with most plug-in hybrids, the C5 Aircross ensures company-car users enjoy ultra-low tax rates
+- 3Running costs & insurance - currently readingAs with most plug-in hybrids, the C5 Aircross ensures company-car users enjoy ultra-low tax rates

 - 4Performance, engine & drivePerformance from the 222bhp petrol-electric engine is strong, but in other respects the C5 Aircross isn't that great to drive

 - 5Interior, dashboard & comfortThe C5 Aircross Hybrid has comfortable seats and a stylish interior, with plenty of kit for your money